elulice/CLOC/README.md

-# CLOC - chunk-loading-occlusion-culling (English)
+# CLOC - Chunk Loading - Occlusion Culling (English)

-Universal library for efficient chunk loading and virtualized rendering (occlusion culling) in web applications, compatible with React and Vanilla JS.
+CLOC - Chunk Loading - Occlusion Culling is a universal library for efficient chunk loading and virtualized rendering (occlusion culling) in web applications, compatible with React and Vanilla JS.

 ---